ppy/osu-wiki/wiki/Tournaments/GO/3/en.md

 ## Organisation

-The Game_Osu Tourney 3 was run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The Game_Osu Tourney 3 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |